-Before [one year from the date of amended rule adoption], Except except as provided in Section I of this rule and for single-ply roofing, no person shall use materials containing reactive organic compounds for surface preparation unless the reactive organic compound content of the solvent is 70 grams of reactive organic compound per liter (0.6 lb/galpound per gallon) of material or less.
-For single-ply roofing surface preparation solvent, the reactive organic compound composite vapor partial pressure, excluding water and exempt compounds, shall not exceed 45 mm of Hg at 20°C millimeters of mercury at 20 degrees Celsius.
+Before June 21, 2013, except as provided in Section I and for single-ply roofing, no person shall use materials containing reactive organic compounds for surface preparation unless the content of the solvent is 70 grams of reactive organic compound per liter (0.6 pound per gallon) of material or less.
+For single-ply roofing surface preparation solvent, the reactive organic compound composite partial pressure shall not exceed 45 millimeters of mercury at 20 degrees Celsius.

-Effective [one year from the date of amended rule adoption], except as provided in Section I-and for singleply roofing, no person shall use any solvent containing more than 25 grams of reactive organic compound per liter (0.21 pound of reactive organic compound per gallon) of material for surface preparation.
+Effective June 21, 2013, except as provided in Section I, no person shall use any solvent containing more than 25 grams of reactive organic compound per liter (0.21 pound of reactive organic compound per gallon) of material for surface preparation.